zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 When I moved to Los Angeles, I went through culture  shock after the first year or so of living here.
 If you are able to survive that stage, that period of culture shock, things will get better, and you'll have a more real istic, balanced view of the place where you live after perhaps, a year or two, but so metimes culture shock can be so serious that it causes people to move back to wh ere they came from.

 Angus says he went through culture shock when he mo ved to McQuillanland.
 Danielle says, “I'm ready for the differences in the cost of living.”
 The “cost of living” is how much it costs you to live in a certa in place, how much the food is, how much the rent is, and so forth.
-All of those ar e part of the cost of living.
+All of those are part of the cost of living.
 In some countries, the cost of living is much higher t han in other countries.
 In some cities like Los Angeles, the cost of living is much  higher than in other cities.

 Danielle says that she'll be getting a housing allo wance.
 A “housing allowance” is money that a company gives you to pay for the rent of your house, or apartment when you are working in a different city or a diffe rent country.
 Danielle says the housing allowance will “offset” the increase in “li ving expenses.”